 I am focusing on Agoutis and Dilutes in broken and solid.
 I also work with Self, and Otter.
 I have small Tort & Harlequin/Tricolor projects as well.

 I usually have at least a couple rabbits available, though best availability is typically November through May.
-I have held back a number of nice youngsters through the summer and plan to sell many of them in November.
-If you are looking for 4H stock for next year I highly suggest purchasing in fall/winter as the selection is best.
+If you are looking for 4H stock for next year I highly suggest purchasing in late summer-fall as the selection is best.